graduta/webui-workshop/docs/WORKSHOP_FRONTEND.md

   * Add a method to `getDetails` which will set the JSON variable and increment the requestedTimes variable

 ##  Build a table in `aboutPage.js`
-* The table should be filled with data from the `getDetails` method implemented earlier
+* The table should be filled with data from the `getDetails` method implemented earlier which is being called by the button with the same purpose

 ## Link pages between them
 Make use of [QueryRouter](https://github.com/AliceO2Group/WebUi/blob/dev/Framework/docs/guide/front-router.md)